zbishop2002/CarefreeDockManager/README.md

 **CarefreeDockManager** helps you set up a seamless, hands-off solution for Docker container backups and updates.
 It brings together some fantastic FOSS tools:
 - **[Watchtower](https://github.com/containrrr/watchtower)**: Automatically updates selected containers, has out-of-the-box Shoutrrr integraton for status updates
 - **[docker-backup](https://github.com/muesli/docker-backup)**: Creates .tar archive backup of all volumes, even bind mounts.
-The archives can be loaded as docker images if an update breaks
+The archives can be loaded as standalone docker images if an update breaks
 - **[Shoutrrr](https://github.com/containrrr/shoutrrr)**: Sends Discord notifications about your backup/update status for more passive administration

 The cherry on top is the `container-backup.sh` custom script.
 Scheduling the script in your crontab enables pre-update backups with Shoutrrr integration